gkaggarwal/Generic_LFSR_Scheme/README.md

 - Python 3.6 or higher
 - NumPy

-📚 BibTeX Citation
+📖 Citation

-If you use this repository or build upon this work, please cite the following paper:
+If you use this repository or find it helpful, please cite:

+    Gaurav Kumar, Kushal Pravin Nanote, Sohan Lal, Yamuna Prasad, and Satyadev Ahlawat Robust LFSR-based Scrambling to Mitigate Stencil Attack on Main Memory ACM Transactions on Embedded Computing Systems, 2025.
+(To appear)

+## 📚 BibTeX Citation

 @article{kumar2025robust,
   author    = {Gaurav Kumar and Kushal Pravin Nanote and Sohan Lal and Yamuna Prasad and Satyadev Ahlawat}, title     = {Robust LFSR-based Scrambling to Mitigate Stencil Attack on Main Memory},